Ojos del Salado: Mountaineering and tourism

+Other uses

-Astronomers have reconnoitered the volcano for the possibility of creating an observatory there.
+Astronomers have surveyed the volcano for the possibility of creating an observatory there.
 The landforms such as the gullies and crater lakes and their conditions, and climatic conditions around Ojos del Salado have also led researchers to investigate it as a potential analogue to environments on Mars.
+The volcano is one of several depicted on Chilean passports.

+Numerous record-high altitude attempts with vehicles have been carried out at Ojos del Salado, including with cars, electric vehicles, motorcycles and utility vehicles.
+A modified car was driven to an elevation of 6688 m in 2015.